 The rest of the paper is organized as follows.
 Section 2 formally defines the relaxed stratification scheme and proves its completeness.
 Section 3 presents the concrete refinement algorithm implementing the scheme.
 Section 4 presents experimental results with the prototype implementation of the refinement algorithm.
 We discuss related work in Section 5 and conclude the paper in Section 6.
-Supplementary material contains the extended report with proofs and extra materials omitted from the main body of the paper, and the benchmarks used in the experiments [18].
+Appendix contains proofs and extra materials omitted from the main body of the paper.